chrisUnivers/chrism-resume/cpp_journey/minecraft-design-ptrn/README.md

   + Implement meaningfull output and create more minecraft items.
     - Minecraft trees, creatures and more.
   + Implement asynchoronous concurrent processes
-    - Will be implementing the simple case first, where only the main thread can create new threads.
+    - Will be implementing the simple case first(previous commit), where only the main thread can create new threads.
 Unlike originally planned, these new threads will not create new ones.
       + For things like biomes, I implement an iterative process that creates multiple threads to instantiate these objects.
 For objects, minecraft items, that would be small only one thread is used.